MicrosoftDocs/cpp-docs/docs/preprocessor/execution-character-set.md

 ---
 # `execution_character_set` pragma

 Specifies the execution character set used for string and character literals.
-This directive is not needed for literals marked with the `u8` prefix.
+This directive isn't needed for literals marked with the `u8` prefix.

 ## Syntax